re4ldev/arch-laptop/README.md

 Make sure the compression is disbled on swap file.\
 **`# btrfs property set /mnt/swapspace/swapfile compression none`**

 Set the swap file size.
-Swap file should two times the size of available RAM.\
+Swap file size should be two times the size of available RAM.\
 **`# fallocate -l 8G /mnt/swapspace/swapfile`**

 Format the swap file to Linux swap.\